Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 ## v2.2.0-beta.1 (2022-05-13)
 ## New Features:
-- Push Notifications support for stopping an incoming call because it was answered in another device, or caller cancelled, etc.
+- Push Notifications support for stopping an incoming call because it was answered in another device, or cancelled by the caller, etc.

 ### Bug Fixes
 - Event `addOnIdChangedListener` from Call is triggered correctly when Call Id changes.